What Does Depression Look Like? How To Help Someone You Know Cope

 Getty/AnnaStills

 According to the National Institute of Mental Health, treatments for depression usually include medication, psychotherapy (talk therapy), or a combination of both.
-If the desired results are not achieved, brain stimulation therapies may be an option to help reduce symptoms.
-Your mental healthcare provider should tailor your treatment plan to your individual needs and situation.
+In cases of treatment-resistant depression, brain stimulation therapies may be an option to help reduce symptoms.
+Your mental health care provider should tailor your treatment plan to your individual needs and situation.

 How to help a loved one with depression